Skip to main content

 Training

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide annual training to our staff.
 Topics of training include Modern Slavery Act, Governance and Ethics and introduction to ESG.
+The training acts as a reminder of what constitutes modern slavery and provides warning signs to be alert to, to ensure modern slavery has no place in our organisation.

 Approval

-Approved by the members of Weightmans LLP acting by the Board under delegated authority on 20 October 2023.
+Approved by the members of Weightmans LLP acting by the Board under delegated authority on 30 September 2024.

 John Schorah